Timforce/tiny-tf/README.md

 [tiny]:https://github.com/peiyunh/tiny

 ## Requirements
-`python=2.7 tensorflow-gpu numpy scipy scikit-learn opencv-python Cython easydict pyyaml`
+`python=2.7 tensorflow-gpu numpy scipy scikit-learn matplotlib opencv-python Cython easydict pyyaml`

-The majority of the code was written with Python 2.7 and [Tensorflow r1.2][tf-link].
-Although it should be able to run on newer versions as well, there could potentially be compatibility issues.
-Please feel free to submit any issue regarding to this problem.\
+The majority of the code was written with Python 2.7 and [Tensorflow r1.2][tf-link], it should be fine running on newer versions as well.
+If there are any compatibility issues, please feel free to submit it. \
 You may also need a decent GPU to be able to train the network, anything with higher than 6GB GPU memory should suffice.

 [tf-link]:https://storage.googleapis.com/tensorflow/linux/gpu/tensorflow_gpu-1.2.0-cp27-none-linux_x86_64.whl